SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-provider-hosted-sharepoint-add-ins.md

 5. In the **Specify the SharePoint Add-in Settings** dialog box, do the following:

    - Provide the full URL of the SharePoint site that you want to use to debug your add-in.
-This is the URL of the Developer Site.
+This is the URL of the developer site.
 Use HTTPS, not HTTP in the URL.
 At some point during this procedure, or shortly after it completes, you will be prompted to sign in to this site.
 The timing of the prompt varies.
-Use the administrator credentials (in the \*.onmicrosoft.com domain) that you created when you signed up for your Developer Site; for example MyName@contoso.onmicrosoft.com.
+Use the administrator credentials (in the \*.onmicrosoft.com domain) that you created when you signed up for your developer site; for example MyName@contoso.onmicrosoft.com.

    - Under **How do you want to host your SharePoint Add-in**, select **Provider-hosted**.